 CAH is associated with a defective gene.
-The most common is the gene for 21-hydroxylase (95%), which is found on 6p21.3 as part of the human leukocyte antigen (HLA) complex.
+The most common gene defect in 95% of cases is on CYP21A2 which is the gene coding for 21-hydroxylase which is found on 6p21.3 as part of the human leukocyte antigen (HLA) complex.
 Inefficiency produced by the specific alleles found in each patient introduces variability.
-Milder degrees of inefficiency link to excessive sex hormone effects in childhood or adolescence.
+Milder degrees of inefficiency leads to excessive sex hormone effects in childhood or adolescence.
 The mildest form interferes with ovulation and fertility in adults.

-Undervirilization may occur in XY males, which may result in apparently female external genitalia.
+Under-virilization may occur in XY males, which may cause female external genitalia.
 In females, hypogonadism may cause sexual infantilism or abnormal pubertal development and infertility.

-Males have no signs of CAH at birth.
-Some may present with hyperpigmentation and penile enlargement.
-Males with salt-wasting disease present early with hyponatremia and hypovolemia.
+Most males have no signs of CAH at birth.
+However, some may present with hyperpigmentation and penile enlargement while those with salt-wasting disease present early with hyponatremia and hypovolemia.
 Males with non-salt-wasting disease present later with signs of virilization.
-In rare forms, males are undermasculinized.
-Females have no signs or symptoms at birth.
+In rare forms, males are under-masculinized.

-Genetic analysis may be helpful, but it is not necessary if classic clinical and laboratory findings are present.
+Genetic analysis may be helpful, but it is unnecessary if classic clinical, and laboratory findings are present.